wilk/winston-waterline/README.md

     }
     ```

-    It can be override with a new map.
+    It can be overridden with a new map.
 For instance:

     ```
     {